-Word Mark: A trademark consisting exclusively of text expressed without regard to the font, style, size or color that has been registered as a trademark with a Trademark Office.
-See Appendix B for mapping of the names used by different trademarks offices to the definition of Word Mark.
+Word Mark: A mark consisting exclusively of text expressed without regard to the font, style, size or color.
+For Registered Marks, see Appendix B for mapping of the names used by different trademarks offices to the definition of Word Mark.